 Put the Frost Trap Under Ground-Level Windows

 Ground-level windows and any other window where the player can stand on the other side such as a balcony window are great spots for a Frost trap.
 Better players will automatically look down and shoot, but many players at the copper, bronze and silver tiers can be caught in it.
 To be extra sneaky, put the trap half under the window and half not under the window.
-This can make it slightly harder to shoot for those who automatically shoot the floor when coming in through the window.
+This can make it harder to shoot for those who automatically shoot the floor when coming in through the window.

 Hide the Frost Trap Behind a Shield

 A standard use for the Frost trap is to place a shield in the doorway of the objective and place the Frost trap behind it.
 This can be especially effective in the last seconds of the match when the opposing team can get into a hurry to push into the room, and even if the player coming over the shield shoots the trap, it can give defenders and extra second to kill them.

 Similar to putting the trap under a ground-level window, don’t put the trap directly behind the shield.
 Put it slightly off to one side so that those shooting the floor while coming over it have a chance to miss.

 Put the Trap Just Around a Strategic Corner

 This one requires knowledge of the map, but if you can put the trap in an area just around a corner where you know players are likely to come, you can catch them with their attention in front of them where they might easily miss the trap.
 A great example of this trick is the balcony in the garage of Club House.
 When the objective is on the second floor, opposing players can sometimes come through the garage.
 The top of those stairs is an obvious place for a trap, but a good secondary spot is just around the corner of the balcony as it reaches the money room.
 That spot is partially shielded from view, and with players hyperfocused on the window, it can easily be missed.